rimelek/learn-docker/pages/advanced/volume-locations.rst

 but that you will bind mount the directory to the path where Docker would have created the volume if you didn't define the source.

-This is basically the same what yu would do on Linux with the :code:`mount` command:
+This is basically the same what you would do on Linux with the :code:`mount` command:

 .. code-block:: bash